rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/multifactor-auth/put-update-domain-enforcement-setting-v2.0.rst

 .. note::

-   Administrators can override the domain-level enforcement level for specific user accounts by using the
+ - Administrators can override the domain-level enforcement level for specific user accounts by using the
    :ref:`Update multi-factor authentication settings operation
    <update-multifactor-settings-on-account-v2.0>` to set user level enforcement.
+ - Customers need a support ticket if they want to update a domain to have the ``RACKSPACE_MANDATED`` mfa enforcement policy and also to update a domain's mfa enforcement when it is already set to ``RACKSPACE_MANDATED``.

 Update domain enforcement settings:json cURL request